-Towards Life 3.0: Ethics and Technology in the 21st Century is a talk series organized and facilitated by Mathias Risse, Director of the Carr Center for Human Rights Policy and Lucius N. Littauer Professor of Philosophy and Public Administration.
+Towards Life 3.0: Ethics and Technology in the 21st Century is a talk series organized and facilitated by Mathias Risse, Director of the Carr Center for Human Rights Policy and Berthold Beitz Professor in Human Rights, Global Affairs and Philosophy.
 Drawing inspiration from the title of Max Tegmark’s book, Life 3.0: Being Human in the Age of Artificial Intelligence, the series draws upon a range of scholars, technology leaders, and public interest technologists to address the ethical aspects of the long-term impact of artificial intelligence on society and human life.

 Elliott Prasse-Freeman, Assistant Professor of Sociology at the National University of Singapore, will give a talk titled, "Blockchained: Digital Improvisations and Deterritorialized Nationhood for Stateless Rohingya."
 Professor Prasse-Freeman will also be joined in conversation by Timothy McCarthy, Adjunct Lecturer in Public Policy at the Harvard Kennedy School.